WestDRI/visualizethis/content/data2.md

 - using the Point Gaussian representation, or
 - using Glyphs, or
 - triangulating or projecting data onto a mesh (uniform or not).
-Cartesian, polygonal

 ### Loading the data in Python

 To read VTK files in Python, you can use the official [VTK Python library](https://pypi.org/project/vtk), as well as a number of 3rd-party libraries, e.g. [meshio](https://github.com/nschloe/meshio).

-CSV data can be read directly with Pandas:
+The compressed CSV files can be read directly with Pandas:

 ```py
 import pandas as pd